How can I write an effective introduction outline?

 What example outline (a) shows us in the orange box above is that the main ideas of ‘corporations’, ‘energies’ and ‘transportation’, as well as the focus of ‘pollution of an environment’, do not clarify for the reader the controlling variables involved and are therefore seen as lacking specificity.
 What can also be determined from the above example outline (b) in orange is that the use of referring pronouns such as ‘it’ instead of lexical words such as ‘technology’ and ‘language learning’ also further distort clarity for the reader, with the additional use of the phrase ‘many reasons’ ultimately failing to provide a specific outline of this essay’s key arguments.
 By trying to avoid pitfalls such as these, any student should be able to help guarantee personal academic success

-Once you’ve completed all three lessons about outlines, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all three chapters about outlines, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.